adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 }
 ```

-The `ICloudTable<T>` interface defines the normal CRUD operations: Create, Read,
-Update, and Delete.
+The `ICloudTable<T>` interface defines the normal CRUD operations: Create, Read, Update, and Delete.
 However, it does so asynchronously.
-We are dealing with network
-operations in general so it is easy for those operations to tie up the UI thread
-for an appreciable amount of time.
-Making them async provides the ability to
+We are dealing with network operations and it is easy for those operations to tie up the UI thread for an appreciable amount of time.
+Making them async provides the ability to respond to other events and ensure your application is responsive to the user.
-respond to other events.
-I also provide a `ReadAllItemsAsync()` method that
-returns a collection of all the items.

-There are some fields that every single record within an Azure Mobile Apps table
-provides.
-These fields are required for offline sync capabilities like incremental
-sync and conflict resolution.
-The fields are provided by a new abstract base class
-on the client called `Abstractions\TableData`:
+There are some fields that every single record within an Azure Mobile Apps table provides.
+These fields are required for offline sync capabilities like incremental sync and conflict resolution.
+On the server, this is represented by the `EntityData` class.
+We cannot use that class as it contains the Entity Framework additions for indexing and triggers.
+The fields are instead provided by a new abstract base class on the client called `Abstractions\TableData`:

 ```csharp
 using System;